 What a difference a few days has made.
 As the world comes to grips with the impact of the COVID-19 Coronavirus, the organising body for the nationals has taken a further critical review of the viability of hosting our event this Easter.

 The NBCA has made the following statement:

 Discussions were held with the National Band Council and the Western Australian organising committee today following the announcement of a pandemic.
-It is with regret that the the National Contest to be held in Perth at Easter will not proceed.
-We are well aware of the amount of preparation that has has been made by the organising committee and individual bands.
+It is with regret that the National Contest to be held in Perth at Easter will not proceed.
+We are well aware of the amount of preparation that has been made by the organising committee and individual bands.
 However, circumstances and concerns by various stakeholders have made us come to this decision.

 This decision was not made lightly but was in the end forced upon us.